 There is no limit to the number of fabrics you can use as a base material for the Cricut EasyPress.
 From cotton to polyester, silk, nylon, burlap and even faux leather, there’s always a surface to heat press.

-As for using a faux leather material, aren’t these embellished passport covers adorable?
-In addition to these inspiring project ideas, there is also an abundant amount of projects in Cricut’s Design Space to choose from!
+In addition to these inspiring EasyPress project ideas with fabric, there are tons of projects in Cricut’s Design Space to choose from!

 Using the Cricut EasyPress on Wood